PURCHASE TICKETS

 Mission NiteLite (Night Imaging of Terrestrial Environments), part of the Far Horizons program, was launched to forward our understanding of light pollution.
 It involves a range of technologies designed at the Adler Planetarium to achieve our science and mission goal—all led by teams of students, volunteers, and scientists working together.

-Mission NiteLite is made up of three teams: NITELite, Ground Observation Network (GONet), and Youth Organizing for Lights Out (YOLO).
+Mission NiteLite is made up of three teams: NITELite, Ground Observation Network, and Youth Organization for Lights Out.

 NITElite